xumingmin/MiRLoc/README.md

 # MiRLoc
 MiRLoc: predicting miRNA subcellular localization by incorporating miRNA-mRNA interactions and mRNA subcellular localization

+If you use this tool, please consider citing the following publication: https://doi.org/10.7717/peerj.11426

 ## mPAT_code&datasets

 The corresponding dataset and code for the mPAT algorithm.